conceptbin/workshops/pandas_data_analysis/README.md

 # Workshop: Data Analysis with Pandas
-This workshop introduces the basics of the [pandas](https://pandas.pydata.org/docs/user_guide/index.html#) library.
+This workshop introduces the basics of data analysis with the [pandas](https://pandas.pydata.org/docs/user_guide/index.html#) and Seaborn libraries in Python.

 You can either run the notebooks locally on your own machine, or open them in [Google Colab](https://colab.research.google.com/) (recommended): In a Colab notebook, in the File menu "Open notebook" -> select "GitHub" from the available sources -> enter the URL of this workshop.
 You'll be presented with a list of notebooks available in the repository, open the one you want.